nautobot/helm-charts/docs/development/testing.md

 * `linter_values_minimum.yaml` - This file is intended to test the bare-minimum default values.
 * `linter_values.yaml` - This file is intended to test as much as possible of the templates, if it can be added/deployed it should be in this file.
-* `linter_values_mysql.yaml` - This file is intended to test the templates when deploying with mysql.
-* `linter_values_postgresql_ha.yaml` - This file is intended to deploy a redis sentinel cluster with postgresql HA.

-These files are intended to be layered on top of each other for additional functionality.
-In other words to template MySQL values you could run `helm template nautobot charts/nautobot -f linter_values_minimum.yaml -f linter_values_mysql.yaml`.

 We really should run functional testing with these templates but they require various levels of system resources which makes this impractical on a developer laptop.